Brandon Walsh: Love life

-During the show's run, Brandon gained notoriety for having a high number of relationships with women, sometimes only for one episode, played largely by series guest stars.
+During the show's run, Brandon gained notoriety for having a high number of relationships with women, sometimes only for one episode, played largely by the series' guest stars.
 Among the most notable were the troubled Emily Valentine (Christine Elise), who tried to burn down the West Beverly High Homecoming float; the bigoted Brooke Alexander (Alexandra Wilson), who assumed Andrea Zuckerman was rich just because she was Jewish; and sophomore Nikki Witt (Dana Barron), a persistent girl who comically wore down Brandon's defenses during the episode "The Back Story."
 In Season Four Brandon had an affair with university professor Lucinda Nicholson (Dina Meyer).
 Ultimately, his longest relationships were with Kelly, who attempted to win Brandon's heart twice throughout the series, succeeding the second time.
 Their relationship was strengthened after Kelly moved in with him once his parents and Brenda had moved away.

 In between relationships with Kelly, Brandon became involved with two of his co-workers.
 As a junior, he had a passionate relationship with his editor at the California University newspaper, Susan Keats (Emma Caulfield).
-Brandon and Susan pledged to take a cross-country trip in the summer of 1996, but Susan ultimately accepted a position with the Clinton-Gore re-election campaign, leaving Brandon to instead take the trip with Steve.
+Brandon and Susan pledged to take a cross-country trip in Summer 1996, but Susan ultimately accepted a position with the Clinton-Gore re-election campaign, leaving Brandon to instead take the trip with Steve.

 During his senior year, Brandon slowly fell for the anchor at the CU television station, Tracy Gaylian (Jill Elizabeth Novick).
 Tracy one day found the engagement ring Brandon tried to give to Kelly in a dresser drawer, and assumed that it was for her.
 When Brandon explained that it wasn't, Tracy became distrusting of him.
 The two patched things up, and Brandon agreed to sell back his ring at the jewelry store, exchanging it for a bracelet.
 Once Brandon left, however, Kelly went to the store and bought the ring for herself.
 Brandon later took Tracy to Hong Kong to meet his father, but upon their return to the United States, Brandon realized his true feelings for Kelly and broke up with Tracy.
 Tracy and Brandon reunited in Hawaii in the season 8 opener, leaving Kelly perturbed, but her doubts were erased when she met Tracy's fiancé.